 The bill amends K.S.A.
 21-6309 to establish regulations regarding the possession of firearms in specific locations, including the capitol complex, the governor's residence, and county courthouses.
 It prohibits firearm possession in these areas without a culpable mental state, with certain exceptions for law enforcement officers, military personnel, and specific individuals authorized by the governor or legal authorities.
-The bill also allows counties to opt out of certain provisions if they implement adequate security measures to prevent weapons from being carried into courthouses.
+Additionally, the bill allows counties to opt out of certain provisions regarding firearm possession in courthouses if they implement adequate security measures.

-Additionally, the bill amends K.S.A.
+Furthermore, the bill amends K.S.A.
 2024 Supp.
-75-7c21 to clarify that individuals may not carry concealed handguns in the state capitol unless they meet specific criteria, such as being a commissioned law enforcement officer or having a valid concealed carry license.
+75-7c21 to clarify that individuals may not carry concealed handguns in the state capitol, with exceptions for law enforcement and military personnel.
+It also specifies that individuals may possess handguns in private vehicles parked in designated areas connected to the state capitol.
 The bill repeals the previous versions of K.S.A.
 21-6309 and K.S.A.
 2024 Supp.
 75-7c21, and it will take effect upon publication in the statute book.

 Statutes affected: As introduced: 21-6309, 75-7c21